reckoncrafter/Compilers-Lexer-Project/report.md

 f_1_expr ::= ( {expr {, expr }∗}? ) | eps
 ```

 This is a rewritten form of the original reference grammar, refactored to eliminate ambiguity, and left-recursion.

 ---

-Likely the most difficult part of this project was refactoring the grammer in such a way that an Abstact Syntax Tree could still be writtin into the parser without having to pass objects *down* the call stack, only upwards through the the returns.
+Likely the most difficult part of this project was refactoring the grammar in such a way that an Abstact Syntax Tree could still be writtin into the parser without having to pass objects *down* the call stack, only upwards through the the returns.

 Another sticking point was the `target` non-terminal.

-The target begins with an `Tokentype.Identifier` or a `cexpr()`, and determining what constitutes a target instead of another expression is difficult without backtracking.
+It is still not completly working, and right now just works with simple one target assignments.